apetbrz/budget-app-project/notes.md

 While JavaScript is tremendously helpful for learning how backend server code operates, it unfortunately has one issue: it is single-threaded.
 While possible to hack together a way to create other threads, it's limited to my physical CPU core count, as JS really can only be single-threaded per instance.
 So, while my CRUD API is not complete in JS, I'm going to stop work on it.
 Limiting how many threads I can use at a time is too debilitating for what I intended to be a highly multithreaded web app.
 Therefor, today marks me beginning work on a backend API written in Rust.

 Rust, unlike JS, is compiled down to machine code, and has *incredible* support for multithreading.
 I look forward to seeing how well it works!

+### 9/12/24:

+Researching into Rust server ecosystems has led me to countless libraries or packages or whatever else, to handle most of the hard work for me.
+Unfortunately for those, I wanted to really get down to the nitty gritty processing of HTTP requests/responses.
+I'm gonna be using bare-minimum dependencies, only the ones that speed up menial tasks (like actually parsing from strings to objects (for HTTP requests/responses, json, etc.)) or do things I can't do manually (like encryption).